Float

 assert(log(pow(4.0, 5), 2) == 10.0, "log base 2 of 4^5");

-'sin' and 'cos' work in radians, not degrees.
-A full circle is 2*PI radians; a half circle (180 degrees) is PI radians. sin(PI) is theoretically zero but floating-point gives a tiny rounding error, so we use ceil() to snap it up. cos(PI) is exactly -1, so the whole expression ceil(~0 + -1 * 1000) lands at -1000.
+sin and cos work in radians, not degrees.
+A full circle is 2*PI radians; a half circle (180 degrees) is PI radians. sin(PI) should be exactly zero but computers use approximations for decimal numbers, so you may get something like 0.0000000001 instead.
+We use ceil() to round it up to 0. cos(PI) is exactly -1, so the whole expression ceil(~0 + -1 * 1000) lands at -1000.

 assert(ceil(sin(PI) + cos(PI) * 1000) == -1000.0, "sin and cos");